Discover Europe on a Bike: 10 Incredible Cycling Routes for Everyone

 Europe is a great continent for bike touring.
-It offers spectacular and varied landscapes to explore on a bike – high mountains, legendary rivers, stunning coastlines and rolling green hills.
+It offers spectacular and varied landscapes to explore on a bike – high mountains, legendary rivers, stunning coastlines, and rolling green hills.

-There are many ways to get to discover europe, but if you want to experience the best views up close and personal, there’s no better way to travel than by bike.
+There are many ways to get to discover Europe, but if you want to experience the best views up close and personal, there’s no better way to travel than by bike.

-Bikes are very popular in Europe and in many of the cities you’ll find cycle paths which are well used by commuters.
+Bikes are very popular in Europe and in many of the cities, you’ll find cycle paths which are well used by commuters.

-You could fill an entire book with the fabulous cycle routes in Europe, indeed we have a more in-depth serie of articles that will tell you everything you need to know to travel almost everywhere in Europe.
+You could fill an entire book with the fabulous cycle routes in Europe, indeed we have a more in-depth series of articles that will tell you everything you need to know to travel almost everywhere in Europe.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)